Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ethernet/fingerprinting.md

 weight: 10
 ---

-Network fingerprinting discovers and identifies devices connected to your Ethernet network.
-GhostESP scans for common protocols and services to build a profile of each device.
+Network fingerprinting discovers and identifies devices on your Ethernet network.
+GhostESP scans for common protocols to build a device profile.

 ## Overview

 When you run a fingerprint scan, GhostESP listens for network traffic and service announcements to identify devices.
 It looks for:

-- **mDNS** (Multicast DNS) — Service announcements from devices like printers, smart speakers, and media players
+- **mDNS** — Service announcements (printers, speakers, etc.)
 - **NBNS** (NetBIOS Name Service) — Windows device name broadcasts
-- **SSDP** (Simple Service Discovery Protocol) — UPnP device announcements
+- **SSDP** — UPnP device announcements

 The scan collects device names, IP addresses, detected device types (Chromecast, Roku, Apple, Samsung, etc.), and service information.